 It’s interesting that IDEA’s provisions reference two contrasting words: substantive and procedural.
 A hearing officer’s decision on whether a child received FAPE must be made on “substantive grounds.”
 But due process hearings are also requested because of alleged procedural violations.
 IDEA and the final Part B regulations are very specific about when a hearing officer can find that there is a denial of FAPE as the result of an alleged procedural violation.

-The essence of the contrast between substantive and procedural is well captured in the National Center for State Courts’ definition of “substantive law,” which reads:
+The essence of the contrast between substantive and procedural is well captured in the following explanation:

 So, under what circumstances would “procedural inadequacies” be sufficient for a hearing officer to find that a child did not receive FAPE?